openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ML-DSA [FIPS-204], SLH-DSA [FIPS-205], and EdDSA [RFC8032] support an optional context string parameter ctx that can be incorporated into the algorithm's internal message preprocessing step before signing and verification.
 This context parameter can in principle contribute to the prevention of cross-protocol attacks.
 Nevertheless, this specification defines all these algorithms to use an empty context string which is in accordance with the previous use of EdDSA in OpenPGP, and maximizes interoperability with cryptographic libraries.
-In order to reliably prevent cross-protocol attacks, this specification recommends to avoid key-reuse across protocols in {{pq-key-generation}}.
+In order to reliably prevent cross-protocol attacks, this specification recommends avoiding key-reuse across protocols in {{pq-key-generation}}.

 ## Key Combiner {#sec-key-combiner}